Erie Canal: Construction

 Two villages competed to be the terminus: Black Rock, on the Niagara River, and Buffalo, at the eastern tip of Lake Erie.
 Buffalo expended great energy to widen and deepen Buffalo Creek to make it navigable and to create a harbor at its mouth.
-Buffalo won over Black Rock, and grew into a large city, eventually encompassing its former rival.
+Buffalo won over Black Rock, and grew into a large city, eventually annexing its former rival.

 Completion

 In 1824, before the canal was completed, a detailed Pocket Guide for the Tourist and Traveler, Along the Line of the Canals, and the Interior Commerce of the State of New York, was published for the benefit of travelers and land speculators.

 The entire canal was officially completed on October 26, 1825.
-The event was marked by a statewide "Grand Celebration," culminating in a series of cannon shots along the length of the canal and the Hudson, a 90-minute cannonade from Buffalo to New York City.
+The event was marked by a statewide "Grand Celebration", culminating in a series of cannon shots along the length of the canal and the Hudson, a 90-minute cannonade from Buffalo to New York City.
 A flotilla of boats, led by Governor Dewitt Clinton aboard Seneca Chief, sailed from Buffalo to New York City over ten days.
 Clinton then ceremonially poured Lake Erie water into New York Harbor to mark the "Wedding of the Waters".
 On its return trip, Seneca Chief brought back a keg of Atlantic Ocean water, which was poured into Lake Erie by Buffalo's Judge Samuel Wilkeson, who would later become mayor.